 What if your employer doesn't offer a scheme?

 Providing childcare vouchers shouldn't cost your employer any money.
-In fact, as they don't pay national insurance on the vouchers, it actually makes them serious profit - £100s per employee!
+In fact, as they don't pay national insurance on the vouchers, it actually makes reduces their costs significantly!
 So try to persuade them.
 You could chat to other parents and go as a group to request the facility, even printing out this guide to show them.

 Firms can offer voucher schemes in one of two ways, either by operating the scheme themselves or by using one of the many voucher companies to do all the admin for them.
 The fee for this should be less than the firm gains in national insurance, so they'll still profit.